Abdulazeez1010/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The sixth script lists all local variables and environment variables, and functions The seventh script crates a new local variable with the name BEST and value School The eighth script creats a new global variable with the name BEST and value School
+The sixth script lists all local variables and environment variables, and functions The seventh script crates a new local variable with the name BEST and value School The eighth script creats a new global variable with the name BEST and value School The ninth script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE The tenth script prints the result of POWER divided by DIVIDE, followed by a new line